-And the deadline is looming.
-Lawmakers are trying to achieve a compromise on the Obama-era Deferred Action for Childhood Arrivals (DACA) program, build a wall on the Mexican border and agree to a limit on how much Congress can spend on military and domestic programs in order to prevent a government shutdown by Friday.
+Lawmakers are trying to achieve a compromise on the Obama-era Deferred Action for Childhood Arrivals (DACA) program, build a wall along the Mexican border and agree to a limit on how much Congress can spend on military and domestic programs in order to prevent a government shutdown by midnight Friday.

 Fox News asked Marc Goldwein, senior policy director of the Committee for a Responsible Federal Budget – a bipartisan, nonprofit organization that educates the public on fiscal policy issues – to explain a government shutdown, and he answered seven basic questions about the process that Americans should know.